nais/doc/persistence/postgres.md

 ### Automated backup

 The database is backed up nightly at 3 AM \(GMT+1\) by default, but can be overridden in [`nais.yaml`](../nais-application/nais.yaml/reference.md#spec-gcp-sqlinstances-autobackuptime) by setting `spec.gcp.sqlInstances[].autoBackupTime`.
 Default 7 backups will be kept.
-More info [here] (https://cloud.google.com/sql/docs/postgres/backup-recovery/backups).
+More info [here](https://cloud.google.com/sql/docs/postgres/backup-recovery/backups).

 More